Let it Snow (But Don’t Let it Stay): Tips for Managing Cold Weather at Your Lake House

 Photo courtesy of CabinLife.

-Alex Berezowski, Owner and General Manager of The Foundation Experts Inc, a foundation repair and home waterproofing company, urges lake homeowners to not forget about insulating their pipes.
+Alex Berezowski, Owner and General Manager of The Foundation Experts Inc., a foundation repair and home waterproofing company, urges lake homeowners not to forget about insulating their pipes.
 He comments, “It’s fairly common for pipes to burst during the winter since there is water freezing inside of them if they’re not in use.
 The water expands, which increases the pressure on the pipes, resulting in a burst.”
-If your lake house is your second home, and you’re planning to be absent for a while during the winter, Berezowski suggests bleeding all water lines and drains before they freeze.
+If your lake house is your second home, and you plan to be absent for a while during the winter, Berezowski suggests bleeding all water lines and drains before they freeze.
 If your lake house is older and pipes have never been replaced, he also recommends properly insulating them with pipe sleeves or electrical heating tape.
-Elsenbach also chimes in with advice on prepping pipes for the winter.
-Specifically, when it comes to pipes in your garage or around your house, he advises “putting Styrofoam covers on spigots and turning off water to the outside once the weather starts to turn cold.”
-And don’t forget to break off large icicles so you don’t experience a falling hazard.

 Living in a cold lake region certainly has its benefits, like providing your own personal winter wonderland.
-You can build snowmen with the family, go skating, and go ice fishing all in your own backyard.
-Although these fun attributes come with certain challenges like ensuring proper heating and de-icing strategies, taking good care of your lake home is worth the trouble for all the joy you experience.
+You can build snowmen with the family, go skating, and go ice fishing, all in your own backyard.
+Although these fun attributes come with challenges like ensuring proper heating and de-icing strategies, taking good care of your lake home is worth the trouble for all the joy you experience.

 Don’t forget about your boat!
 Read “How to Winterize Your Boat for the Off Season” for more tips on preparing for the upcoming winter season.